 What is Clamshell Mode?

-).
-For anyone who isn’t familiar with clamshell mode and how to operate a laptop in clamshell mode, then fret not - we’ll break down what this means and why it’s useful below.
-What is Clamshell Mode?
+For anyone who isn’t familiar with clamshell mode and how to operate a laptop in clamshell mode, then fret not - we’ll break down what this means and why it’s useful.
+Put simply, clamshell mode is an Apple supported

-Put simply, with clamshell mode you treat your laptop like a desktop tower, disabling the laptop’s built-in screen, keyboard, trackpad and speakers so that you can use larger, more powerful and more ergonomic external monitor, keyboard, trackpad/mouse, speakers, and any other accessory you require to create a full featured desktop workstation (see Workstation Ergonomics
+configuration that allows you to treat your laptop like a desktop tower, disabling the laptop’s built-in screen, keyboard, trackpad and speakers so that you can use larger, more powerful and more ergonomic external monitor, keyboard, trackpad/mouse, speakers, and any other accessory you require to create a full featured desktop workstation (see Workstation Ergonomics

 Clamshell Mode Setup

 To operate an Apple laptop in closed screen clamshell mode the following accessories are required: External Display